UnitVectorY-Labs/clip4llm/README.md

 - **Wildcard File Handling:** Why limit yourself to one file when you can have them all?
 Use wildcards to gather your files (e.g., `*.md`, `*.yaml`) and let **clip4llm** do the rest.
 - **Hidden Gems:** Hidden files aren’t left behind.
 Grab those `.env` secrets like a pro.
 - **Size Matters:** File too big?
 Not a problem.
 Set a size limit and skip the heavyweights.
 Default: 32KB, because nobody needs a novel-length paste job consuming your precious context window.
+- **Mind the Megabyte:** Output over 1MB?
+Boom!
+That is too big so nope, not happening.
 - **Binary Exclusion:** ChatGPT doesn’t speak binary—leave those files out automatically.
 - **Config Magic:** Drop a `.clip4llm` config in your home directory or your project folder and forget about the command-line—your preferences are locked and loaded.
 - **Verbose Mode:** Want to see what’s going on behind the curtain?
 Crank up the verbosity and feel like a hacker.